pelagos-consulting/jgroupspawner/README.md

 The default spawner in Jupyterhub doesn't seem to pick up groups that are not local, (i.e defined on a LDAP or AD server).
 So when a jupyterhub-singleuser notebook server instance is launched then it doesn't pick up all the groups that a user is part of.
 Furthermore, for LDAP/AD users it is sometimes desired behaviour to add local groups to the groups list for the purpose of accessing resources like GPU's etc.

-This spawner uses the `os.getgrouplist` method to get available groups and sets them for the process that is running a singleuser notbook.
+This spawner uses the `os.getgrouplist` method to get available groups and sets them for the process that is running a singleuser notebook.
 You also have the option of defining a `pre_spawn_hook` function that sets any number of local extra groups that you would like to give the user access to.

 ## Installation